muralikrishnasn/semantic_similarity/semantic_similarity/test_similarities/README.md

-# Brainstorming different sentences to test the limits of the language models
+# Using different sentences to test the limits of the language models

 ## Sentences contain same words, but have different meaning